falzm/httpdump/README.md

 ## License

-`httpdump` is released under the MIT license, see the LICENSE.md file for details.
+`httpdump` is released under the MIT license, see the LICENSE file for details.